Rafflesia patma: Description

 This species is gonochorous.
-The flowers measure 30 to 60cm across, and stink with the odour of rotting flesh.
+The flowers measure 30 to 60 cm across, and stink with the odour of rotting flesh.
 The buds, often called 'knops' by Indonesian researchers, bud out of the roots of the host vine, or the bases of the stems.
 In some cases a large number of buds in different stages of development can appear.

 Similar species

 Rafflesia patma shares Java with two other species of Rafflesia: R. zollingeriana, the most common, and R. rochussenii.
 R. zollingeriana only occurs inland in the mountains of the southeast of the island, although R. patma does occur on or along the southern coasts.
 R. rochussenii is the only species on the island in which the tiny stalked warts (ramenta) on the inside surface of the perianth-tube are shaped somewhat like disc-like knobs on long stalks.
 In R. patma these warts are reduced or even somewhat absent, but in R. zollingeriana the tube is densely covered in ramenta ending in acute points, and some of the ramenta can be branched.
 The pale colour of R. patma flowers is also a distinctive characteristic.